 - (1) Euronext Growth Advisors must, at all times, satisfy the requirements for approved Euronext Growth Advisors. - (2) The Euronext Growth Advisor must regularly consider whether it continues to meet the requirements.
-If the Euronext Growth Advisor at any time believes that it may not satisfy these requirements, it must inform Oslo Børs. - (3) The Euronext Growth Advisor shall notify Oslo Børs as quickly as possible in writing of any changes at the Euronext Growth Advisor's organisation that may create grounds for conflicts of interest with the Issuer that has hired its services or that may influence the Euronext Growth Advisor's independence, suitability or ability to meet its obligations as set out in these Rules.
+If the Euronext Growth Advisor at any time believes that it may not satisfy these requirements, it must inform Oslo Børs. - (3) The Euronext Growth Advisor shall as soon as possible notify Oslo Børs in writing of any changes at the Euronext Growth Advisor's organisation that may create grounds for conflicts of interest with the Issuer that has hired its services or that may influence the Euronext Growth Advisor's independence, suitability or ability to meet its obligations as set out in these Rules.
 Such changes shall include, but is not limited to: - 1.
 Changes to its name, address or place of business, - 2.
 Receipt of any formal warning or disciplinary communication from a competent regulatory body, hereunder loss of authorization, - 3.
 Any material adverse change in its financial or operating position that may affect its ability to act as a Euronext Growth Advisor, - 4.
-Any potential changes to the structuring or organisation of the Euronext Growth Advisor which may impact the Euronext Growth Advisor's services or suitability, hereunder loss of any key personnel, decisions on mergers, liquidation and/or transactions resulting in a change of control. - (4) In any such event as listed above, Oslo Børs may request further information from the Euronext still deemed to be suitable.
+Any potential changes to the structuring or organisation of the Euronext Growth Advisor which may impact the Euronext Growth Advisor's suitability and ability to perform the tasks and responsibilities of a Euronext Growth Advisor pursuant to this Chapter 5, such as inter alia loss of any relevant key personnel, decisions on mergers, liquidation and/or transactions resulting in a change of control.